tupl-tufts/rdl/README.md

 * Queries, include more regexp operators aside from . and ...

 * Queries, allow regexp in class and method names; suggested by Andreas Adamcik, Vienna

-* Unions, to prevent calling <= and requiring classes to exist when unions are constructed, defer parsing type arg strings until types are used?